josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 ### Using a Module Loader

 When you break application code down into one component per file, you often end up with a project structure with a large number of relatively small files.
-This is a much neater way to organize things than a small number of large files, but it doesn't work that well if you have to load all those files to the HTML page with `<script>` tags.
+This is a much neater way to organize things than a small number of large files, but it doesn't work that well if you have to load all those files to the HTML page with `script` elements.
-Especially when you also have to maintain those tags in the correct order.
+Especially when you also have to maintain those elements in the correct order.
 That is why it is a good idea to start using a *module loader*.

 Using a module loader such as [SystemJS][GithubSystemjsSystemjs], [Webpack][GithubWebpackMain], or [Browserify][BrowserifyMain] allows us to use the built-in module systems of TypeScript or ES2015.